erxes/erxes/docs/docs/plugin-tutorials/plugin-tutorials.md

 Add-ons are the sub-features/integrations that can work with plugins to enhance the experience of plugins.

-All plugins and add-ons are available on <a href="https://erxes.io/marketplace">**our marketplace**</a> for you to learn and intsall after you’ve finished installing erxes XOS if you’re on the self-hosted version or you’ll have it already if you're on our SaaS version.
+All plugins and add-ons are available on <a href="https://erxes.io/marketplace">**our marketplace**</a> for you to learn and install after you’ve finished installing erxes XOS if you’re on the self-hosted version or you’ll have it already if you're on our SaaS version.

 :::tip